MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - A pointer is just address of a piece of data in memory.

-- We use pointer because :
+- Pointers are used for a couple of reason :

   - Instead of passing around whole copy of data, you can just pass a pointer.
-  - We might want 2 pieces of code to work on the same piece of data.
+  - We might want 2 pieces of code to work on or modify the same piece of data rather than a separate copy of the data.

 - In short pointers help us avoid copies and share data.
 They are a form of indirection (aka dereferencing) ie the ability to reference something using name, container instead of the value itself.